Atmospheric and Oceanic Fluid Dynamics

 There is also a fairly new chapter water vapour and tropical dynamics.

 I have not yet made corrections to this chapter following the extensive comments I received from some of you (BM please note).

 Download link at bottom of page.

-The web site for the first edition of the book, containing a description of already published material, is to be found by clicking on the link to the left.
+The web site for the first edition of the book is to be found by clicking on the link to the left.

 Chapters on Waves:

 A chapter on Wave Fundamentals: dispersion relation, group velocity etc., plus an introduction to Rossby waves.

 A chapter on 'Gravity Waves'.

 A revised chapter on stationary waves in the atmosphere with new material on Rossby wave propagation in inhomogeneous media (using WKB theory; there are still some corrections to be made here).